-The day ahead market welfare is the welfare computed by COSMOS.
+The day ahead market welfare (DAMW) is the welfare computed by COSMOS.
 It is the sum of the buyer surplus, the supplier surplus and the congestion rent.
 It does not take into account the welfare linked to futures and to grid management and SoS costs.
 This indicator is usually called social welfare and is identical to the welfare computed in the previous market impact analysis.
+It is called day ahead market welfare to make clear that it does not represent all the welfare associated with the clearing process.

-Figure 5 illustrates the overall DAMW change in FBMC and FBIMC compared to ATC (column "Total") and the split of the change between buyers, suppliers and congestion rent (first three columns).
-Consistently with the expectations linked with the fact that the ATC domain is included in the FB domain, the welfare increases and the congestion rent decreases.
+Figure 5 illustrates the overall DAMW change in FBMC and FBIMC compared to ATCMC (column "Total") and the split of the change between buyers, suppliers and congestion rent (first three columns).
+Consistently with the expectations linked with the fact that the ATC domain is generally included in the FB domain, the welfare increases and the congestion rent decreases.
 As expected, welfare is reduced in FBIMC compared to FBMC but the decrease is small compared to the difference with ATCMC.
-Globally, the welfare increase covers 90% of the maximum possible increase reached by using infinite capacities.
+Globally, the welfare increase covers more than 87% of the maximum possible increase reached by using infinite capacities (87% for FBIMC and 88% for FBMC).
+The congestion rent shows a decrease of 78% in FBMC and 77% in FBIMC compared to ATCMC.